bsdpot/pot-book/docs/Network.md

 	10.192.0.1	default gateway
 	10.192.0.2	dns
 ```
-The output is from my configuration (and also the default one), however your address' range can differ, depending on the configuration values you have adopted.
+The output is from my configuration (and also the default one), however your address' range can differ, depending on the adopted configuration values.
+Please, make sure that the virtual network doesn't overlap with any networks your host system is attached to.

 Optionally, you can start the virtual network via the command:
 ```console